-The Thaddeus Stevens College of Technology Health and Safety team provides executive leadership to develop and implement a plan to operate Thaddeus Stevens College under anticipated continuing COVID-19 pandemic conditions for Academic Year 2021-2022.
+The Thaddeus Stevens College of Technology Health and Safety Team provides executive leadership to develop and implement a plan to operate Thaddeus Stevens College under anticipated continuing COVID-19 pandemic conditions for Academic Year 2021-2022.
 This plan will prioritize the health & safety of students, faculty, staff and the community, and will support the mission of the College, addressing equitable access to all qualified students.
-The Executive Team will reach consensus, and will be the decision making team for a final plan to present to the President of the College for resourcing and final approval.
+The Health & Safety Team will reach consensus, and will be the decision-making team for a final plan to present to the President of the College for resourcing and final approval.

 III.
-FALL 2021 COVID-19 HEALTH & SAFETY PLAN
+ACADEMIC YEAR 2021-2022 COVID-19 HEALTH & SAFETY PLAN

 The health and well-being of our community is our priority and the standards we are putting in place should be read carefully and followed by all on campus.
-The following outlines the health and safety measures, protocols and policies for fall 2021.
-Information will be added and updated throughout the fall semester as the pandemic continues to evolve and new guidance is received.
+The following outlines the health and safety measures, protocols and policies for the academic year 2021-2022.
+Information will be added and updated as the pandemic continues to evolve and new guidance is received.